SiLab-Bonn/Embedded-System-Lab/docs/source/afe.rst

 The full AFE schematic is found here: :download:`AFE_1.0.pdf <documents/AFE_1.0.pdf>`

-Data acquisition and analysis methods
+Data Acquisition and Analysis Methods
 =====================================

 A central performance parameter of an signal processing circuit is its signal-to-noise ratio (SNR) since it is directly related to the efficiency and accuracy of the detection process.
 A noiseless system would generate a comparator hit signal with 100 % probability if the signal is above threshold and always detect no hit if the signal is below threshold.
 In the presence of noise, however, the step-like response function of the comparator hit probability as a function of the difference between signal and threshold is smeared out.
 The following figure shows the comparator response probability of a real system and an ideal system.
 When the injected charge is equal to the comparator threshold (Q = QTHR) the hit probability is 50% in both cases.
 In a noiseless system the hit probability immediately goes to 0 % (100 %) for lower (higher) charge.
 The noise smooths out this transition region.
 Actually the knowledge of the slope at the 50 % probability mark allows the calculation of the noise.
 Mathematically, the response curve is given by a Gaussian error function (aka s-curve) which is the convolution of a step-function (the ideal comparator response) with a Gaussian probability distribution (representing the noise).